gamooga/gamooga-tutorials/LiveDraw/README.rst

 Tiny caveat
 -----------

 You can see that ``ctx`` provides you with a single pointer on the canvas to extend the paths being drawn.
-Because of this, when mulitple users' paths are simultaneously drawn on your canvas, they are not drawn right (``lineTo`` of different users intermingle and you see unneeded lines).
+Because of this, when mulitple users' paths are simultaneously drawn on your canvas, they are not drawn properly (``lineTo`` of different users intermingle and you see unneeded lines).

 To fix that add the following global variables in script tag: